-Faces Of NPR is a weekly feature that showcases the people behind NPR, from the voices you hear every day on the radio to the ones who work outside of the recording studio.
+Faces Of NPR showcases the people behind NPR--from the voices you hear every day on the radio to the ones who work outside of the recording studio.
 You'll find out about what they do and what they're inspired by on the daily.
-This week's post features Digital Media Engineer, Bobby Carter.
+This week, we feature Bobby Carter, Producer of Tiny Desk.

 Name: Bobby Carter